exploration/explo-css-helper-js/README.markdown

 # Development

+Run `bin/setup` to install all necessary packages for linting, testing, etc.

 The main JS file is in `lib/explo_css_helper.template.js`.
 Run `bin/build` to ensure that it's compiled with the latest styles.
 The output will go into `dist/explo_css_helper.js`.
 Run `bin/watch` to run a "server" which will keep an eye on the template file for changes + compile automatically.

 To view the 'test suite', use `bin/test_server`, which hosts `test/index.html` by default.
 To [lint](https://eslint.org/) the JavaScript code, run `bin/lint`.

+Run `bin/minify` to generate a minified version of the code.

 To fetch the [latest styles](https://bitbucket.org/snippets/explo/EM6eA/explo-css-styles-classes), run `bin/fetch`.